Contrary to popular belief, I’m a firm believer that iced coffee is refreshing year-round.

 And if you’re making this drink during the autumn season, try adding some pumpkin syrup to your milk frother to make your own pumpkin cream drink!

 The iced macchiato sounds like one of the more fancier iced coffee recipes, but it’s a fancy way of saying espresso on top of milk.
 The inverse of a classic macchiato, espresso “marked” with milk.

 Oat milk (I love the Oatly brand) is my go-to milk option for iced drinks.
 It’s super creamy but not as heavy as whole milk.
 It also has a great flavor that doesn’t overpower the nutty flavor of the coffee.

 Iced Macchiatos, like most cold coffee drinks, are beginner-friendly.
 All you need for this drink is oat milk, espresso, and ice.

 Fill a tall glass ¾ full with ice.
-Then cover the ice with oat milk and pour the shot on top.
+Then cover the ice with oat milk and pour the shot or some matcha powder on top.
 Notice how the espresso marks the top of the milk before settling on the bottom.
 It’s basically latte art for iced drinks.
 Stir and enjoy!

 5. Iced Mocha

 Perfect for chocolate lovers, the iced mocha is like dessert in a cup.
 If you’re craving something caffeinated and sweet, this drink is delicious and easy to make at home.